cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_2/Link_Layer_Discovery_Protocol/_index.md

 ## Enable the SNMP Subagent in LLDP

-<span id="src-8362650_indexterm-A620F234AFE30ACE69E1059EAB22ABC6">LLDP</span>
-does not enable the SNMP subagent by default.
+LLDP does not enable the SNMP subagent by default.
 You need to edit `/etc/default/lldpd` and enable the `-x` option.

 ```